jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 Over the past decade it has become possible to measure simultaneously thousands of molecular gene expression phenotypes, the amount of a gene transcript made by a cells derived from a specific person, and to associate this molecular phenotype with genetic variation within a population of samples.
 These studies are often termed (eQTL) for expression Quantitative Trait Loci studies.

-In this demonstration program, genotypes are input fromthe efficient ADAM genotype format which uses Parquet, and then Spark is used to perform billions of linear regression tests.
+In this demonstration program, genotypes are input from the efficient ADAM genotype format which uses Parquet, and then Spark is used to perform billions of linear regression tests.

 For example, in the tests described below 450,000 variants from chr2 having an alternative allele frequency between 10 and 90% in the European population are analyzed against 5000 gene expression phenotypes in a population of 54 individuals.
 Thus, there is a need to perform 450,000 * 5000 = 2.25 billion statistical tests.